hphelion/documentation/CarrierGrade/Admin_Guide/HA/carrier-grade-admin-wr-ha.md

 <!-- <p style="font-size: small;"> <a href="/helion/openstack/1.1/3rd-party-license-agreements/">&#9664; PREV</a> | <a href="/helion/openstack/1.1/">&#9650; UP</a> | NEXT &#9654; </p> -->

-# HP Helion OpenStack&#174; Carrier Grade (Alpha): Virtual Machines and Carrier-Grade Availability
+# HP Helion OpenStack&#174; Carrier Grade (Beta): Virtual Machines and Carrier-Grade Availability

 The Wind River Linux servers in HP Helion OpenStack Carrier Grade provide a health monitoring mechanism that can be used to implement and support the deployment of guest applications in Carrier-Grade High Availability (HA) mode.